 Since the amendments to the Practice Statement 2 provide non-mandatory guidance on the application of the definition of material to accounting policy information, an effective date for these amendments is not necessary.
+The amendments are not expected to have a material impact on the Company.

-7.11 Deferred Tax related to Assets and Liabilities arising from a Single Transaction - Amendments to IAS 12
+7.5 Deferred Tax related to Assets and Liabilities arising from a Single Transaction - Amendments to IAS 12